Sh1v4nk/Passgen-React/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Sh1v4nk/Passgen-React/blob/main/LICENSE) file for details.

 ---

 Thank you for visiting my Passgen-React repository.
 If you have any suggestions or feedback, feel free to reach out to me.